-So the villains run upstairs where they have a stash consisting of 5 AK 47’s, a 82mm (Type 65) Recoilless Rifle, two RPG launchers (with a bunch of rounds for all) and an unknown number of Russian F1 fragmentation grenades.
+So the villains run upstairs where they have a stash consisting of 5 AK 47’s, a 82mm (Type 65) Recoilless Rifle, two RPG launchers (with a bunch of rounds) and an unknown number of Russian F1 fragmentation grenades.
 From their pre-staged sniper nest they had direct line of sight to the US embassy and ISAF HQ compounds.
 As soon as they are set up inside the building they started cutting loose with the Recoilless Rifle.
 The AK’s and hand grenades were used on the ANP troops who came in the building after them.
-This is important to remember; the max effective range of a type 65 Recoilless Rifle is around 1750 meters, for an AK 47 about 400, which is probably about the best you can do with the American M4’s given their shorter barrels.
-Here’s the timeline:
+At the same time suicide bombers attacked three separate ANSF targets around the city.

 1320 – 6 fighters (Haqqani type) start the attack

 1415 – The critical response unit arrives with their ISAF mentors.

 1515 – The ANP shoot a suspected suicide bomber outside the ANCOP HQ but he detonates against an ANCOP HMMVW wounding two of the cops.

 1535 A suicide bomber detonates at the rear entrance of the Shamshod Regional Police HQ killing one ANP officer and wounding three civilians who were in the immediate vicinity.